Michael B. SachsMichael Sachs Clark Hill

 Michael B. Sachs

-- Assists clients in matters involving Proposition 65 (California’s “Safe Drinking Water and Toxic Enforcement Act of 1986”).
-This includes reviewing product lines for products they may implicate Proposition 65, drafting and updating warning labels, responding to 60-day notices and managing resolution and/or litigation of Proposition 65 cases.
+Michael also assists manufacturers, suppliers, distributors, and retailers in Proposition 65 (California’s “Safe Drinking Water and Toxic Enforcement Act of 1986”) compliance.
+This includes reviewing product lines for items that may be subject to Proposition 65, drafting and updating warning labels, counseling on best practices for compliance and implementation of Proposition 65 compliance programs, responding to 60-day notices, and managing litigation of Proposition 65 cases.

 Michael is devoted to his clients and his goal is to find cost-effective ways to manage their cases, while still vigorously defending their interests inside and outside of the courtroom.
 He has achieved numerous successful results for his clients through settlement negotiations, mediations, dispositive motions, and trial.